vsg-dev/vsgTutorial/2_Foundations/DataTypes.md

 ## vsg::Value

-When you need a single value, either for just sharing for CPU only needs, or for mapping to GPU memory such as a single per instance vertex attribute or uniform value you can use the [vsg::Value](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Value.h) template class.
+When you need a single value, either for just sharing CPU only needs, or for mapping to GPU memory such as a single per instance vertex attribute or uniform value you can use the [vsg::Value](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Value.h) template class.
 The Value.h header also provides a set of pre-defined types that wrap the most common basic types you'd use with the scene graph, from vsg::boolValue to vsg::dboxValue.
-For the full list of types defined look at the bottom of the [Value.h](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Value.h#L169) header.
+For the list of types defined look at the bottom of the [Value.h](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Value.h#L169) header and addtional material related versions are provided by the [material.h](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/state/material.h) header.

 ~~~ cpp
 // create a vec3Value object using user specified initializer on the heap